-Here at Scottish Book Trust, we know how important teachers and learning professionals are to helping children and young people develop a love of reading.
-That's why we've launched #ChildrensBookChat, a regular Twitter chat to share recomendations for school aged children and help get books in readers' hands.
-There are so many exciting new books out there, it is hard to know which books are worth your time. #ChildrensBookChat will help you stay up to date with new releases in a quick and easy way.
+Here at Scottish Book Trust, we know how important teachers and learning professionals are in helping children and young people develop a love of reading.
+That's why we run #ChildrensBookChat, a regular Twitter chat to share recommendations for children of all ages and help get books in readers' hands.
+There are so many exciting new books out there, it can be hard to know where to start and which books are worth your time. #ChildrensBookChat is a fantastic resource which helps you stay up to date with new releases quickly and easily!

-Twice a term we will be sharing new books with you, and ideas for sharing the books with your pupils.
+Once a term we share new books with you, and top tips and ideas for sharing the books with your pupils.
 You can join by following @ScottishBkTrust on Twitter(this will open in a new window), and using the hashtag #ChildrensBookChat.
-We'll be tweeting short videos about books we've read and loved, sharing links to resources and ideas you can use in the classroom, and giving away copies of the books featured.
+We tweet short videos about the books we've read and loved, share links to resources and ideas you can use in the classroom, and give away copies of the books featured.

 Join in with #ChildrensBookChat

 #ChildrensBookChat is run by Hannah Sycamore, Sarah Mallon and Emma Dunn.
 Hannah and Sarah work on Scottish Book Trust programmes such as Authors Live(this will open in a new window), First Minister's Reading Challenge(this will open in a new window), and Read, Write, Count(this will open in a new window), working closely with teachers and creating learning resources to bring books to life in the classroom.
 Emma works as part of our Early Years team to deliver the fantastic Bookbug (this will open in a new window)programme.
 All three also review children's books for The Scotsman, so they are always up to date on the latest books for children and teenagers.

 The research behind #ChildrensBookChat